-- 2. The second section could be called PUBLICATIONS.
-At present the people who prepare publications are often those who handle news.
-This happens loss and loss because those administrating different programs (in Mississippi for example) often do their own reports.
+The second section could be called rubituations.
+At present the 6. people who propare publications are often those who handle news: This happens less and less because those administrating different programs (in Mississippi for example) often do their own reports.
 The haphazard result is that we have publications of sorts on some things and not on others.
-What gots published is not necessarily because of a predetermined need, but often because of the aggressivenoss of a special interest group, or because one person has better access to the people who run the presses.
-We could have one person chiefly responsible for developing literature as the need arises; who sees that things got published according to a carefully thought out timebable; who determines what should get a fancy layout with pictures and what should get mimeographed; who develops a good mechanism so that materials reach those for whom they are destined.
-A soparation is implied here between publications which we might call "propaganda", that is , interprotative pieces which tell our story to those outside the movement, which pinpoint the issues that our ction is directed toward. - 3.
-MOVEMENT MATERIALS.
-The flyers, political orimers and literacy materials, etc. should go in a different section since again, materials for internal use ought to be shaped in accord with needs, rather than by other factors.
-Movement Materials and Publications should be shaped by people whose main job is tofeel out those needs and develop materials to fit them. - 4.
-PROMOTION.
-The same people who basically do news, do promotional work now, although if we were to carefully analyse the job of North Worthern Coordinator we would see that most of that job is promotion and public relations.
+What gets published is not necessarily because of a prodotermined need, but often because of the aggressiveness of a special interest group, or because one person has better access to the people who run the presses.
+We could have one person chiefly responsible for developing literature as the need arises; who sees that things get published according to a carefully thought out time table; who determines what should get a fancy layout with pictures and what should get mimeographed; who develops a good mechasoparation is implied here between publications which we might call "propaganda", that is, interpretative pieces which told are at the nism so that materials reach those for whom they are destined. those outside the movement, which pinpoint the issues that our ction is directed toward.

+3. MOVEMENT MATERIALS.
+The flyers, political primers and literacy materials, etc. should go in a different section since again, materials for internal use ought to be shaped in accord with needs, rather than by other factors.
+Movement Materials and Publications should be shaped by people whose main job is tofeel out those needs and develop materials to fit them.

+4. PROMOTION.
+The same people who basically do news, do promotional work now, although if we were to carefully analyse the job of North Morthern Coordinator we would see that most of that job is promotion and public relations.
 Under the unbrella Communications, there could be a section called "promotion."
-The job of the one or two people in that section would be to make personal appearances on TV shows, be available for interviews, set up interviews and develop news modia contacts.
-As it is now, there is one person in Atlanta and one in Jackson who informally serve in this capacity, but they also do news, publications and other work interspersed with briefings of nowsmen.
-If there is a Southwide project next summer, there will be a real need for a key person to travel and develop news contacts and do the hard job of talking issues with the press---which now gets done only incidentally. - 5.
-SIGNAL CORPS.
+The job of the one or two people in that section would be to make personal appearances on TV shows, be available for interviews, set up interviews and develop news media contacts.
+As it is now, there is one person in Atlanta and one in Jackson who informally serve in this capacity, but they also do news, publications and other work interspersed with briefings of ngwsmen.
+If there is a Southwide project next summer, there will be a real need for a key person to travel and develop news contacts and do the hard job of talking issues with the press---which now gets done only incidentally.

+5. SIGNAL CORPS.
 There are at present sixty-two citizens band radio transceivers in the state of Mississippi.
 They must first be installed and then maintained by specially trained people, and they are.
 Some of these people came out of the movement or from the Jackson community.
 They too are technocrats now.
 Others were already trained when the came.
-Presumably, expansion into the black belt will mean more of the same. - 6.
-AUDIO-VISUAL.
-We have a photography department with photographers and a dark room, Running a dark room is a skill, and taking usoful pictures is a skill.
+Presumably, expansion into the black belt will mean more of the same.

+6. AUDIO-VISUAL.
+We have a photography department with photographers and a dark room.
+Running a dark room is a skill, and taking useful pictures is a skill.
 There have been field secretaries taken out of the field to learn still and movie photography.
 More should be similarly trained.
 Other dark rooms should be set up.
-It is no accident that SNCC workers have learned that if our story is to be told, we will have to write it and photograph it and disseminate it offrselves.
+It is no accident that SNCC workers have learned that if our story is to be told, we will have to write it and photograph it and disseminato it ourselves.